Guilai1990/fast-blog/README.md

 I'm not sure how far I'll go with this.

-This project is some extent merely a testbed for playing with new and old techologies, including:
+This project is some extent merely a testbed for playing with stuff, including:

 * [Spring Boot](http://projects.spring.io/spring-boot/)
 * [Apache Kafka](http://kafka.apache.org/)